USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

         parameter,session_policy,description
         RUNTIME OPTIONS,,
         Run ID,all,enter ``value`` for the run identifier for your output folder name or blank for default (default is omega_effects)
-        Save Path,all,enter ``full path`` of the *folder* to which to save results but do not include unique run identifiers Save Input Files,all,enter ``value`` as True to save input files to your results folder or False to save space and not do so
+        Run Description,optional only to help the user identify the purpose of the run Save Path,all,enter ``full path`` of the *folder* to which to save results but do not include unique run identifiers Save Input Files,all,enter ``value`` as True to save input files to your results folder or False to save space and not do so
         Save Context Fuel Cost per Mile File,all,enter ``value`` as True or False and note that these files can be large especially in CSV format
         Save Vehicle-Level Safety Effects Files,all,enter ``value`` as True or False and note that these files can be large especially in CSV format
         Save Vehicle-Level Physical Effects Files,all,enter ``value`` as True or False and note that these files can be large especially in CSV format
         Save Vehicle-Level Cost Effects Files,all,enter ``value`` as True or False and note that these files can be large especially in CSV format
-        Format for Vehicle-Level Output Files,all,enter ``value`` as 'csv' for large Excel-readable files or 'parquet' for compressed files usable in Pandas
+        Format for Vehicle-Level Output Files,all,enter ``value`` as 'csv' for large Excel-readable files or 'parquet' for compressed files usable in Pandas (value must be csv when running executable)
-        BATCH SETTINGS,,
+        Powertrain Costs FEV,all,enter ``value`` as True to use FEV developed cost curves BATCH SETTINGS,,
         batch_folder,all,enter ``full_path`` of the *folder* containing OMEGA Model run results Vehicles File Base Year,all,enter ``value`` consistent with the OMEGA Model run